 Police academy: Teaching local cops

 It was one of the most random teaching experiences of my life, and not just because we were filmed by a news crew for one of our lessons.
-Or because our students would give us a lift home in their police van on occasion.
+Or because our students would on occasion give us a lift home in their police van.